holoviz-dev/pyctdev/README.md

 may be pinned to ensure reproducibility (see 10/environment files, below).

-pyct support transforming dependencies and generating environment.yml (and possibly pipenv or similar).
+pyctdev support transforming dependencies and generating environment.yml (and possibly pipenv or similar).

 ### 5. dependencies labelled for different purposes

-pyct supports expressing build and install/runtime dependencies, plus various optional groups of dependencies (e.g. for running examples, building docs, etc).
+pyctdev supports expressing build and install/runtime dependencies, plus various optional groups of dependencies (e.g. for running examples, building docs, etc).

-pyct uses standard/generally supported python/pip/setuptools setup.py
+pyctdev uses standard/generally supported python/pip/setuptools setup.py
 arguments to do this (`install_requires` and `extras_require`). pip understands these, so the same optional dependency groups are available to users (e.g. a user can run `pip install